2023 Best Value Architecture/Urban Planning Bachelor's Degree Schools

 Full Architecture & Related Services at California State Polytechnic University - Pomona Report

-Out of the 113 schools in the United States that were part of this year’s ranking, Kennesaw State University landed the # 5 spot on the list.
-Located in the large suburb of Kennesaw, KSU Georgia is a public college with a very large student population.
+A rank of #5 on this year’s list means Kennesaw State University is a great value for architecture and related services students working on their bachelor’s degree.
+Located in the suburb of Kennesaw, KSU Georgia is a public school with a very large student population.

 The average tuition and fees for an out-of-state undergraduate student at KSU Georgia are $17,690 a year.